fortana-co/request.js/README.md

 ### JSON by default
 __request.js__ is built for easy interaction with JSON APIs, the de facto standard for data exchange on the web.

-`request` adds `'content-type': 'application/json'` and `accept: 'application/json'` request headers by default.
-You can override this by passing your own `content-type` and `accept` headers.
-As with fetch and axios, header names are case insensitive.
+By default, `request` adds the `'content-type': 'application/json'` request header and automatically JSON stringifies `options.body`.
+If you don't want it to do this, pass `jsonIn: false` in `options`.

-If __content-type__ is not overridden, `request` automatically JSON stringifies `options.body`.
+Also by default, `request` reads `response.text` and tries to return parsed JSON for `data`.
+If you don't want it to do this, pass `jsonOut: false` in `options`, and it will return [the fetch Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) for `data` instead.

 ~~~js
 const { data, type, ...rest } = await request(